Inception-framework/debugger/README.md

 # <a name="Archive"></a>Install from the archive

-In the following `Host>` is the host PC shell prompt, `Sab4z>` is the Zybo shell prompt and `Zynq>` is the U-Boot prompt.
+In the following `Host>` is the host PC shell prompt and `Sab4z>` is the Zybo shell prompt.
 Code snippets without a prompt are commands outputs, excerpts of configuration files or configuration menus.

 Download the archive, insert a MicroSD card in your card reader and unpack the archive to it: